frereit/haste-world-gen/README.md

 Modifications to Landfall code are kept as minimal as possible, to make porting over new changes to the layout generation quick and easy.

+You can view layouts using both the demo and experimental generator (explained below) at <https://haste.razzleware.de>.

 ## Analysis

 Currently, there's two generators imlemented: